MrHsiehVCS/unit5-pp/README.md

 For **Part B** you are going to complete the class `Card`.
 This class represents a playing card from a standard 52-Card deck.
 You will need to complete:

 1. The constructors.
-You will write three, overloaded constructors.
-The constructors will set instance variables either to the default values or to value given by the parameter.
+You will write three overloaded constructors.
+The constructors will set the instance variables either to the default values or to value(s) passed through the constructor's parameter(s).
    - **Default Values:**
       - `value: 2`, `suit: clubs`
    - **Constructors**